Jansyler/Learn-Python/README.md

 ## How it's made (the stack)

-PyLingo is intentionally a **small, readable codebase** — it's also meant to be a thing you can learn *from*.
+PyQuest is intentionally a **small, readable codebase** — it's also meant to be a thing you can learn *from*.

 | Layer            | Choice                        | Why |